Bloodimooni/ACC-Server-Web-Management-Tool/README.md

 The dashboard will be available at the configured address in your `.env` file.
 Default: http://localhost:8080

+### Autostarting the dashboard on startup
+- Press WIN + R on your keyboard or just open up "run"
+- type shell:startup
+- create a shortcut for "start_dashboard.vbs" in the startup folder

+The dashboard will now autostart when windows boots.

 ### Managing Your Server

 Once logged in, you can: